Bartholomey/the_lake_redoubt/julija/06_chapter_six.md

 *Symmetry Stranger asks himself if a holy object is being desecrated when someone talks about it.
 He says that it was me alone who decided to reveal the aforementioned structure.*

-Me: “Yes, about that; like I said, everything spiraled out of control after Julija’s outburst.
+Me: “Yes, about that; like I said, everything spiralled out of control after Julija’s outburst.
 I was trying to clean her mess, and now I’m here.
 I don’t regret it.
 These words are probably just more words among countless other words.”

 **59**